 Colgate's Corporate Governance Commitment

-Colgate’s Board of Directors believes that good corporate governance accompanies and greatly aids our long-term business success.
-This success has been the direct result of Colgate’s key business strategies, including its focus on core product categories and global brands, people development programs emphasizing “pay for performance” and the highest business standards.
+Colgate’s Board believes that good corporate governance accompanies and greatly aids Colgate's long-term business success.
+This success has been the direct result of Colgate’s key business strategies—Engaging to Build Our Brands, Innovation for Growth, Effectiveness and Efficiency and Leading to Win.
+The Company's strategic focus is on core product categories, global brands and people development programs, with an emphasis on pay for performance and the highest standards of integrity.
 Colgate’s Board has been at the center of these key strategies, helping to design and implement them, and seeing that they guide the Company’s operations.

 The Board believes that the Company has consistently been at the forefront of good corporate governance.
 Reflecting its commitment to continuous improvement, the Board reviews its governance practices on an ongoing basis to ensure that they promote shareholder value.